tob-insurance/oracle-mcp-server/README.md

                      "ORACLE_CONNECTION_STRING":"<db-username>/${input:db-password}@<host>:1521/<service-name>",
                      "TARGET_SCHEMA":"",
                      "CACHE_DIR":".cache",
-                     "THICK_MODE":""  // Optional: set to "1" to enable thick mode }
+                     "THICK_MODE":"",  // Optional: set to "1" to enable thick mode "ORACLE_CLIENT_LIB_DIR":"" // Optional: in case you use thick mode and if you want to set a non-default directory for client libraries
+                  }
             }
          }